ibm-cloud-docs/solution-tutorials/computer-vision-powerai.hidden.md

 {: #create_webapp}

 1. Navigate to [Schematics overview page](https://{DomainName}/schematics/overview) and click **Create a workspace**.
-2. Enter a **Workspace name** and select a resource group.
+2. Enter **powerai-vision-frontend-workspace** as the Workspace name and select a resource group.
-3. Provide the [GitHub repository URL](https://github.com/abc/abc.git) to import the Terraform template.
+3. Provide the [GitHub repository URL](https://github.ibm.com/portfolio-solutions/powerai-image-classifier) and Enterprise Git access token to import the Terraform template.
+   Check steps to create a [personal access token](https://{DomainName}/docs/services/ghededicated?topic=ghededicated-getting-started#ghe_auth) on GitHub Enterprise
 4. Click on **Retrieve input variables** and complete the fields
 5. Click on **Create** to start creation.
 6. On the Schematics page, Click on **Generate Plan**.